-• All accounts are listed alphabetically by default.
-A different selection and sorting can be entered: see Figure 4.49, "Admin Web App: Account - List - Select and Sort" [105].
+- All accounts are listed alphabetically by default.
+A different selection and sorting can be entered: see Figure 4.49, "Admin Web App: Account List Select and Sort" [106]. - The [∞] icon signifies a plain Shared Account and [No] a Group Account.

-- The sicon signifies a plain Shared Account and sa Group Account. - Press the New button to create and Edit a new Account. - The list can be traversed by tapping one of the buttons at the pager at the top or bottom of the page. - An entry is displayed for each Account, with the account type icon and name, the transaction period and the balance amount.
+- Press the Add button to create and Edit a new Account.
+Note: the button is not visible if System Status says Setup is needed. - The list can be traversed by tapping one of the buttons at the pager at the top or bottom of the page. - An entry is displayed for each Account, with the account type icon and name, the transaction period and the balance amount.